kean/Pulse/README.md

 [**Pulse**](https://kean.blog/pulse/home) is a powerful logging system for Apple Platforms.
 Native.
 Built with SwiftUI.

 Record and inspect logs and `URLSession` network requests right from your iOS app.
-Shared logs and view them in [Pulse Pro](https://kean.blog/pulse/pro) or use remote logging to see them in real-time.
+Share logs and view them in [Pulse Pro](https://kean.blog/pulse/pro) or use remote logging to see them in real-time.
 Logs are stored locally and never leave your devices.

 ## About